Primal-dual and dual-fitting analysis of online scheduling algorithms for generalized flow-time problems: Introduction

 {\bf Contribution.} \ We present a framework for the design and analysis of algorithms for generalized flow time problems that is based on primal-dual and dual-fitting techniques.
 Our proofs are based on intuitive geometric interpretations of the primal/dual objectives; in particular, we do not rely on potential functions.
 An interesting feature in our primal-dual approach, that differs from previous ones, is that when a new job arrives, we may update the dual variables for jobs that already have been scheduled without affecting the past portion (primal solution) of the schedule.
 Another important ingredient of our analysis consists in relating, in a direct manner, the primal integral and fractional dual objectives, without passing through the fractional primal.
 This allows us to bypass the ``black-box'' transformation of fractional to integral solutions~\cite{BecchettiLeonardi06:Online-weighted,ImMoseley12:Online-scheduling}, which has been the canonical approach up to now.
 As a result, we obtain an improvement to the competitive ratio by a factor of $O(\frac{1}{\epsilon})$, for $(1+\epsilon)$-speed.

 In Section~\ref{section:flow} we begin with an interpretation of HDF as a primal-dual algorithm for total weighted flow time.
-Our analysis, albeit significantly more complicated than the known combinatorial one~\cite{BecchettiLeonardi06:Online-weighted}, yields insights about more complex problems (in the spirit of the dual-fitting analysis of set cover that has led to improved algorithms for metric facility location~\cite{Jain:Factor-revealing:2003}).
-Note that our approach differs from~\cite{DevanurHuang14:Primal-Dual} (in which the objective is to minimize the sum of energy and weighted flow time), even though the two settings are seemingly similar.
+Our analysis, albeit significantly more complicated than the known combinatorial one~\cite{BecchettiLeonardi06:Online-weighted}, yields insights about more complex problems.
+One may draw parallels with the successful application of dual fitting in approximation algorithms; for instance, the dual-fitting analysis of set cover that has led to improved algorithms for metric facility location~\cite{Jain:Factor-revealing:2003}.
+We also note that our approach differs from~\cite{DevanurHuang14:Primal-Dual} (in which the objective is to minimize the sum of energy and weighted flow time), even though the two settings are seemingly similar.
 More precisely, the relaxation considered in~\cite{DevanurHuang14:Primal-Dual} consists only of covering constraints, whereas for minimizing weighted flow~time, one has to consider both covering and packing constraints in the primal LP.

 In Sections~\ref{section:framework-opt} and~\ref{sec:competitive} we expand the salient ideas behind the above analysis of HDF and derive a framework which is applicable to more complicated objectives.
 More precisely, we show that HDF is $(1+\epsilon)$-speed $\frac{1+\epsilon}{\epsilon}$-competitive for GFP with concave functions, improving the $(1+\epsilon)$-speed $O(\frac{1}{\epsilon^2})$-competitive analysis of WLAPS~\cite{ImMoseley12:Online-scheduling}, and removing the assumption that $g$ is twice-differentiable.
 For GFP with general cost functions and jobs of the same density, we show that FIFO is $(1+\epsilon)$-speed $\frac{1+\epsilon}{\epsilon}$-competitive, which improves again the analysis in~\cite{ImMoseley12:Online-scheduling} by a factor of $O(\frac{1}{\epsilon})$ in the competitive ratio.
 For the special case of GFP with equal-density jobs and convex (resp. concave) cost functions we show that FIFO (resp.
 LIFO) are fractionally optimal, and $(1+\epsilon)$-speed $\frac{1+\epsilon}{\epsilon}$-competitive for the integral objective.